Never Enough: The Neuroscience & Experience of AddictionTuesday, 24 March, 2020 6:30 pm

 7:15pm - Q&A

-Judith Grisel, PhD, is an internationally recognized behavioral neuroscientist and a professor of psychology at Bucknell University.
-Grisel is a behavioral neuroscientist with expertise in pharmacology and genetics whose research focuses on determining root causes of drug addiction.
-She studies sex differences in the role of stress and endorphins on drug reward and works to identify innate factors that contribute to individual differences in the liability toward addiction.
+Judith Grisel, PhD, is an internationally recognized behavioral neuroscientist and a professor of psychology at Bucknell University with an expertise in pharmacology and genetics whose research focuses on determining root causes of drug addiction.
+A current focus of her laboratory is to understand the role of gender differences in different trajectories of alcohol abuse in men and women.

-In addition to academic publications, she has published work in the popular press, was an invited presenter at the Gordon Research Conference, and her book, Never Enough, is a New York Times bestseller, and featured on NPR's Fresh Air.
+Professor Grisel recently published Never Enough: The Neuroscience and Experience of Addiction, a New York Times bestseller, NB Book of the Month, and Goodreads Choice 2019 Finalist.
+In addition to academic publications, she has published work in the popular press, was an invited presenter at the Gordon Research Conference, and has been featured on NPR's Fresh Air.

 Continuing education hours provided by MSF are designed to meet the CE requirements for psychologists, licensed psychological associates, licensed professional counselors, licensed marriage and family therapists, social workers, teachers, educators, and school counselors.
 Texas State Board of Examiners of Professional Counselors Provider No. 935.
 Texas State Board of Social Work Examiners Provider No. CS-3834.
 Texas Education Agency Provider No. 501136.